Publications

 Cited in European Commission JRC Report Retail alliances in the agricultural and food supply chain [Link]

-Among most downloaded papers in the Journal of Industrial Economics
+Among the most downloaded papers from the Journal of Industrial Economics

 Presented at the European Commission in a DG Comp workshop on Buyer Power and Cost Pass-on